HippoEug/HackTheBox/Beep.md

 Dir found: /error/ - 403
 ...
 ```
-However, neither the landing page nor GoBuster/DirBuster revealed the version of Elastix.

 We could now look at finding vulnerabilities in Elastix and VTigerCRM as we've seen in the directories.
 Let's do some SearchSploits.
 ```